GPlates/new-gplates-website/src/pages/docs/user-manual/Layers.md

 Resolved Topological Networks Layer
 -----------------------------------

-This layer generates dynamic plate polygons in a manner similar to a *Resolved Topological Closed Plate Boundaries* layer with the addition of deforming the plate region.
+This layer generates dynamic plate polygons in a manner similar to a *Resolved Topological Geometries* layer with the addition of deforming the plate region.
 See the **Topology Tools** chapter for more information of topological features.

 ![](screenshots/Layers-TN-View.png)